taliakatz/auto-linker-to-laws/README.md

 ### Getting Started

-The linker is available as a chrome extension, you can download it on that link:   and use it automaticly on every page which you route to.
+The linker is available as a chrome extension, you can download it on:(complete)   and use it automaticly on every page which you route to.

 For example, search "חוק העונשין", which is a name of one of the Israeli laws.
 You will see a link that wraps each reference of this law in every page which include it.
 With a click on that link you will probably be navigated to the Israeli Knesset site